 If you would like to apply for a place in our nursery please contact us, or pick up an application form from the school office.

 Pupils who attend our nursery are not guaranteed to receive a place in the main school when it is time for them to move into Reception, the academy's Admission Policy will be applied at this time.
-All applications for a place in the main school should be made through the Local Authority at the link to the right.
+All applications for a place in the main school should be made through the Local Authority - please click the small 'link' icon.

 |Exclusions arrangements||We reserve the right to use exclusion from school on either a fixed-term or permanent basis.
 Decisions to apply this sanction rest with the Executive Headteacher and Head of School.
 Exclusion is a serious sanction and must be reasonable and proportionate.
 Careful consideration must be given to the nature of the incident and full account taken of the student’s age, any special educational needs or disability they may have and any religious requirements affecting them.
 The indicative sanctions table indicates the type of incident that might warrant exclusion, but the list within the table is not exhaustive.
 Reintegration meetings should always follow a period of fixed term-exclusion.|